-- Master students, PhD students of KIT, and KIT alumni:alumnae (graduation no longer than 3 years ago).
+- Master's students, doctoral students at KIT and KIT alumni (graduated no more than 3 years ago)

 - Preferably with a field of study from the MINT area

-- Persons who would like to take over responsibility
+- People who would like to take on responsibility

 |Why should I apply?

-- Overcome own limits and get to know oneself better
+- To overcome your own limits and get to know yourself better

-- To have a unique experience in the world of the creative arts
+- Unique experiences in the world of creative artists

 - To be better prepared for crises

-- To build a network and to be included in the Alumni:ae network as a "Bronni".
+- Build a network and be included in the Alumni:ae network as a "Bronni"

 |What exactly do you do?

-- 10 weekends of workshops, lectures and field trips in one year
+- Up to 10 weekends of workshops, lectures and excursions in one year

-- To immerse oneself in 10 different areas of art, e.g. film, music, dance, theater - to enter into a year-long dialogue with renowned personalities from the art and culture scene under professional guidance and to get to know their working methods.
+- Immerse yourself in 10 different areas of art, e.g. film, music, dance, theater - Under professional guidance for a year, enter into dialogue with renowned personalities from the art and culture scene and get to know their working methods

-- The 19th year of the "Bronnbach Scholarship - Cultural Competence for Future Leaders" (2022/2023) is supported by the main sponsors Mercedes-Benz Group AG and Karl Schlecht Foundation as well as the Dieter Schwarz Foundation and the Peters-Beer Foundation.
+- The 19th year of the "Bronnbach Scholarship - Cultural Competence for Future Leaders" (2022/2023) is supported by the main sponsors Mercedes-Benz Group AG and the Karl Schlecht Foundation as well as the Dieter Schwarz Foundation and the Peters-Beer Foundation

-Contemporary art is often an indicator of social developments, their values and change.
-For prospective high achievers in research and science and for future leaders, a willingness to take responsibility and a trained social-cultural understanding are indispensable.
+Contemporary art is often an indicator of social developments, values and change.
+A willingness to take responsibility and a trained socio-cultural understanding are indispensable for future high achievers in research and science and for future managers.

-In cooperation with KIT and the University of Mannheim, selected students and doctoral candidates are given the opportunity to enter into dialog with renowned personalities from the art and culture scene for one year under professional guidance and to get to know their working methods. more about the contents KIT has been a cooperation partner of the Bronnbach Scholarship since 2016, the coordination of which was the responsibility of ZAK until March 2022.
+In cooperation with the KIT and the University of Mannheim, selected students and doctoral candidates are given the opportunity to spend a year in dialog with renowned personalities from the art and culture scene under professional guidance and to get to know their working methods. more about the content The KIT has been a cooperation partner of the Bronnbach Scholarship since 2016 and was coordinated by the ZAK until March 2022.
 From April 2022, the program will be coordinated by the Career Service & Alumni department.
-The sponsorship program is advertised by KIT together with the University of Mannheim every year in the fall.
+The funding program is advertised annually in autumn by KIT together with the University of Mannheim.

-The aim is to arouse enthusiasm for art and culture among the scholarship holders and to support them in developing an understanding for artistic processes.
-Artists react sensitively to changes in their environment, deal with them in their art and develop visions - contemporary art is often an indicator of social developments.
+The aim is to arouse enthusiasm for art and culture among the scholarship holders and to support them in developing an understanding of artistic processes.
+Artists react sensitively to change in their environment, deal with it in their art and develop visions - contemporary art is often an indicator of social developments.

-The direct exchange with artists and cultural workers from different areas thus holds the potential to get to know new ways of thinking and to find creative solutions.
-In today's business and scientific world, skills such as inspiration, creativity and intuition are increasingly necessary for responsible and successful action and for pursuing innovative paths.
+The direct exchange with artists and cultural professionals from various fields thus holds the potential to learn about new approaches and creative solutions.
+In today's economic and scientific world, skills such as inspiration, creativity and intuition are increasingly necessary for responsible and successful action and for pursuing innovative paths.
 These skills can be experienced and learned in particular through contact with the world of art and culture.
-Participants from both universities will complete the curriculum together under the guidance of curator Konstantin Adamopoulos, who works as an exhibition organizer, project manager and art journalist.
+Participants from both universities complete the curriculum together under the guidance of curator Konstantin Adamopoulos, who works as an exhibition organizer, project manager and art journalist.

-The scholarship is intended to awaken enthusiasm for art and culture and to motivate participants to assume social responsibility both privately and professionally.
-Even after the one-year program, the fellowship lives on: the network of now more than 250 alumni and alumnae
+The scholarship is intended to inspire enthusiasm for art and culture and motivate participants to take on social responsibility both privately and professionally.
+Even after the one-year program, the scholarship lives on: the network of now more than 250 alumni and alumnae

 ensures cross-year contact during and after the studies or doctorate.